ShrewdHydra/coredns-acme/README.md

 ## API Usage

 The plugin provides a RESTful API for managing DNS records for ACME DNS-01 challenges, compatible with the Lego httpreq provider used by Traefik and other tools.
-All endpoints require authentication.

 ### Endpoints